North Korea’s Kim lays out key goals to boost military power | Times Leader

 On Monday, South Korea’s military fired warning shots and launched fighter jets and helicopters, after detecting what it called five North Korean drones that violated the South’s airspace.
 South Korea also flown its own surveillance assets, in a likely reference to unmanned drones, across the border into North Korea in response.

-South Korea’s military said it had failed to shoot down the drones and offered a public apology over causing security concerns.
+South Korea’s military said it had and offered a public apology over causing security concerns.
 President Yoon Suk Yeol called for strong air defense and high-tech stealth drones to better monitor North Korea.

 Some experts say the North Korean drone flights might have been designed to test South Korean and U.S. readiness and neutralize a previous inter-Korean tension-reduction agreement.
-They say North Korea likely assess its drone flights has caused security jitters and a domestic divide in South Korea.
+They say North Korea likely assessed its drones as a cheap yet effective method to cause security jitters and a domestic divide in South Korea.

+Yoon, a conservative who took office in May, said Tuesday that South Korea has had little anti-drone training since 2017, a year when his liberal predecessor Moon Jae-in was inaugurated.
+In an apparent effort to blame the allegedly lax air defense system to Moon’s engagement policy toward North Korea, Yoon said that “I think our people must have seen well how dangerous a policy relying on the North’s good faith and (peace) agreements would be.”

+Moon’s liberal opposition Democratic Party accused the president of trying to shift a responsibility for his government’s security policy failure to someone else.